flare-rpc/flare-go/tool/xgen/README.md

 # xgen

-`xgen` isn a tool that can help you generate a server stub for rpcx services.
+`xgen` isn a tool that can help you generate a server stub for flare services.

 It search structs in your specified files and add them as services.
 Currently it doesn't support registring functions.